 Genre helps explain why a Young Adult novel looks similar to but different from a John le Carré spy novel.
 It also helps explain why chemistry lab reports look very different from informative reports written for an English course.
 As Bickmore explains, genre is “an act of language … that behaves in typical or characteristic ways, which we can observe in repeated or persistent situations.”

-How can students become less anxious about what their final artifact should look like?
+How can students become less anxious about what their essay should look like?
 Some courses (especially writing courses) should provide detailed training and instructions for the genre.
 In courses where a particular instructor doesn’t provide much support, I suggest two things.
 First, see if they’ve provided a sample somewhere.
 If not, ask them for one, or try to find one online or from students who have previously taken the course (it’s not cheating if you’re looking for the form of the assignment).
 Second, pay close attention to an assignment’s requirements.
 Some courses and instructors will be vague, suggesting the genre may not have as many rules associated with it; others may be very specific, even including a detailed outline for each part.